danielmackay/dotnet-ef-core-samples/readme.md

 [![.NET](https://github.com/danielmackay/dotnet-ef-core-samples/actions/workflows/dotnet.yml/badge.svg)](https://github.com/danielmackay/dotnet-ef-core-samples/actions/workflows/dotnet.yml)

 A collection of the latest features of EF Core.
-These are the more interesting (IMHO), but less commonly used features of EF Core.
+These are the more interesting (IMHO), but less commonly used features.
+The samples have been created to help learn and explore EF Core.

 ## Usage